mattermost/docs/source/deploy/deployment-overview.rst

 .. include:: ../_static/badges/ent-pro-only.rst
   :start-after: :nosearch:

-The `Mattermost Push Notification Service (MPNS) </deploy/mobile-hpns.html#enable-mpns>`__ routes push notifications to:
+The :ref:`Mattermost Push Notification Service (MPNS) <deploy/mobile-hpns:enable mpns>` routes push notifications to:

 1. Apple Push Notification Service to send notifications to the Mattermost iOS app.
 2. Google Push Notification Service to send notifications to the Mattermost Android app.

 If you're deploying mobile applications to an Enterprise App Store, your MPNS should be behind your firewall on your private network.
-If you're using mobile apps in the App Store and Google Play, you can relay notifications to mobile apps using the `Hosted Push Notification Service (HPNS) </deploy/mobile-hpns.html#hosted-push-notifications-service-hpns>`__.
+If you're using mobile apps in the App Store and Google Play, you can relay notifications to mobile apps using the :ref:`Hosted Push Notification Service (HPNS) <deploy/mobile-hpns:hosted push notifications service hpns>`.

 HPNS does not connect to your mobile apps directly.
 It sends messages over an encrypted channel to Apple or Google which are relayed to the app users downloaded from the App Store or Google Play.